 The development of the motorway network inevitably led to further building, particularly to the west of the racecourse where the Blythewood Estate was developed in the mid-1970s, followed by properties around Burleigh Road in the early 1980s on what had previously been an arboretum.
 Other pockets of development around the same period included Dorian Drive (off Watersplash Lane), Cavendish Meads in Sunninghill and continuing growth in South Ascot.

-Recent house building has been more piecemeal in nature: large houses with big gardens being demolished and replaced with several houses or blocks of flats is a common theme.
+Recent house building has tended to be more piecemeal in nature: large houses with big gardens being demolished and replaced with several houses or blocks of flats is a common theme.

-The number of trusts and charities has increased significantly in the post World War II era.
-However, they actually go back 300 years or more.
+Local trusts and charities go back 300 years and more.
 There are records in the 18th century of various wealthy parishioners with social consciences who set up trusts or supported local charities that helped the poor either by means of income or housing.
 Vestry minutes from 1807 mention two almshouses in Cheapside and one in Mill Lane.
 More almshouses were in existence by the middle of the 19th century.

 Sunninghill Parochial Charities was established in 1894, amalgamating various small local charities.
 It sought to help the poor and needy of both Sunninghill and Ascot.
 It currently provides five houses in Cheapside and four in South Ascot for people who are 55 or older.
 They must be able to live independently.

-The Sunninghill Fuel Allotment Trust (now simply called the Sunninghill Trust) was set up in 1813 as a result of the Windsor Forest Enclosure Act.
-Its objectives include: the relief of poverty, relief of age or sickness, support for recreational activities and support for educational facilities.
+The Sunninghill Fuel Allotment Trust (now simply called the Sunninghill Trust) was set up in 1817 as a result of the Windsor Forest Enclosure Act.
+Its objectives include: the relief of poverty, the relief of age or sickness, support for recreational activities and support for educational facilities.

 - The Ascot Fire Brigade Trust appears to date back to 1965.
 It applies the funds received from the lease of the old fire station to any purpose that is to the benefit of the residents of Ascot